 We are passionate about your professional and personal growth.
 We want you to deliver "The Common Man Wow" and your job responsibilities with equal passion, and to the best of your abilities.
-On-going evaluations and feedback are the keys to enabling you to do just that.
+On-going evaluations and feedback are the keys to enabling you to do that.

-We know that it is important that you be recognized for good performance and that, when necessary, you receive appropriate suggestions for improvement.
+It's important that we recognize good performance and, when necessary, that we give appropriate suggestions for improvement.
 Here's what you can expect regarding your evaluations:

-- Your performance will be verbally evaluated by your manager on an on-going basis. - You will also receive a written evaluation of your performance within the first 90 days, as well as yearly on your anniversary date. - In addition to your performance evaluations, performance improvement plans and/or coach and counsels may be conducted by your manager at any time to advise you of performance or disciplinary problems.
+- Your performance will be verbally evaluated by your manager on an on-going basis. - You will receive a written evaluation of your performance within the first 90 days, and yearly on your anniversary date.

+• In addition to your performance evaluations, performance improvement plans and/or coach and counsels may be conducted by your manager, at any time, to advise you of performance or disciplinary problems.

-Your feedback is a vital part of your development and how we can help you achieve your goals.
+Feedback is a vital part of your development and how we can help you achieve your goals.
 A performance evaluation should be a mutual interaction, and we encourage your comments, questions and suggestions.